ankitgupta08/zookeeper_poc/README.md

   Starting zookeeper ...
 STARTED
   ```
   Check Status: bin/zkServer.sh status

-  Next, You can run PHP script to connect with ZK APIs (Refer Usage section)

 - Replicated Zookeeper (Multi-Server on a single VM) [**Mode:** Leader and Follower]